Please help stop the spread of invasive fresh water aquatic plants

-There are quite a few plants in the water gardening world that are considered invasive.
+There are quite a few aquatic plants in the water gardening world that are considered invasive.
 Garden Ponds is proud to be an invasive-free nursery, and we spend a lot of energy making sure it stays that way.
-Over the years, we’ve learned a lot about how to deal with invasive pond plants.
+Over the years, we’ve learned a lot about how to deal with invasive aquatic plants.
 We have developed a strict quarantine process to cleanse our water gardens of any of these pesky plants.

 Duckweed fills the surface, is very small, and gets stuck in the other plants.
 It will float beneath the surface when you try to net it out.
 Duckweed invasions require a full container re-do to remove it.
 The same is required for invasions of bladderwort and pondweed, which only grow under the water’s surface.

 How do invasive water plants spread?
 People can easily spread these plants by not being careful.
 Just a tiny piece of invasive plant material can spread like wildfire in a single body of water if it gets in.
 Some nurseries sell water plants that are riddled with invasives that you will take home with you.
 Also, if you have any invasives in a natural pond, they can be spread to streams and riverways if flooding in your area carries them away.
 Sometimes though, we have very little control over it because even a frog or a bird traveling from your neighbor’s pond into your pond can innocently spread invasive plants.

 How do we control the spread of invasive pond plants?
 First, we educate our staff on what all the invasive species look like.
 If they are found, they are immediately marked to prevent further spread.
-To quarantine the water lilies, we take each water lily out of it’s pot and give it a 3-rinse bath with thorough examination.
+To quarantine the water lilies, we take each water lily out of its pot and give it a 3-rinse bath with a thorough examination.
 We re-pot and place plants in a new water container; they are then placed under a 5-week quarantine observation.
 Nobody moves or sells them for 5-weeks, so we can make sure the invasive species don’t grow back.

-Are there good invasive water plants?
-There are a couple plants that are very helpful to some water gardens but are also considered invasive.
-Duckweed is high in protein and can be grown in controlled environments to feed fish such as tilapia.
-Oil weed (muskgrass), is great for keeping mosquitos out of shallow pots.
-If you’ve ever seen water hyacinth in the rivers, you can tell that it grows very invasively.
+- Oil weed (Muskgrass), or Chara Which is actually an algae and we have found to be great for keeping mosquitos out of shallow pots.
+If you’ve ever seen water hyacinth in the rivers, you can tell that it grows very invasive.
 However, this plant has the miraculous ability to pull excess nutrients and heavy metals out of the water and can sometimes turn your murky pond crystal clear in just a week or two.
-We are very careful to only use this plant in water containers to keep it from spreading into any rivers or natural ponds, and we are sure to tell our customers to keep the same protocol.
-Although it is one of the fastest reproducing plants, it is easy to scoop out of your containers, and lucky for us it makes amazing compost!
+We are very careful to only use this algae in water containers to keep it from spreading into any rivers or natural ponds, and we are sure to tell our customers to keep the same protocol.
+Although it is a Very Fast reproducing algae, it is easy to scoop out of your containers, and lucky for us it makes amazing compost!